 The Ima Hogg Scholarship, established in 1956, is one of the ways the foundation works to positively impact mental health services in Texas.
 The scholarship program was created at the request of founder Miss Ima Hogg to address the need for more trained social workers to provide quality mental health services in Texas.

-Each year, the foundation awards 17 scholarships of $5,000 each to graduate students of accredited social work programs in Texas.
+Every Texas-based graduate school of social work, accredited or pending accreditation by the Council on Social Work Education, is invited to recommend one student to receive an Ima Hogg Scholarship.
+The foundation awards only one scholarship per university per year.
 Recipients are selected on the basis of academic achievement and a commitment to providing mental health services after graduation.
 Accredited Texas graduate schools of social work (and those awaiting accreditation) are invited to recommend one student for the Ima Hogg Scholarship each year.

 Eligibility and Application